photonixapp/photonix-website/docs/developer/ai_models.md

 This collection of models is currently being developed.
 There are a few different steps to the process.
 Facial recognition is different from most of the other types of analysis as it only becomes useful if the user can label the people they know.
 Because of this, parts of the model need to be re-trained when there is new data and then run against the detected, unknown faces.

+Papers With Code provides [benchmark comparisons of algorithms](https://paperswithcode.com/area/computer-vision/facial-recognition-and-modelling) for each step (and more).

 ### Face Detection

 We use a Convolutional Neural Network (CNN) called "Multi-task Cascaded Convolutional Network" (MTCNN) which is specialised in identifying faces in photos and features such as eyes, nose and mouth.
 You can find more details in the paper [Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks](https://arxiv.org/pdf/1604.02878.pdf) written by Zhang, K et al. (2016) [ZHANG2016].
 You can also see some examples images of what's detected at [the author's site](https://kpzhang93.github.io/SPL/index.html).